 SOCIAL MEDIA POLICY

-Redeemer Lutheran Nursery School recognizes that access to technology in school gives students, parents and teachers greater opportunities to learn, engage, communicate, and develop skills that will prepare them for work, life, and citizenship.
+Redeemer Lutheran Nursery School recognizes that access to technology in school gives students, parents, and teachers greater opportunities to learn, engage, communicate, and develop skills that will prepare them for work, life, and citizenship.
 We are committed to helping students develop 21st-century technology and communication skills.

 To that end, this Acceptable Use Policy outlines the guidelines and behaviors that users are expected to follow when using school technologies or when using personally owned devices on the school campus.